Powerlearnproject/se-day1-assignment-reachshem/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is the systematic application of engineering principles to design, develop, test, and maintain reliable and efficient software systems.

+Importances are;
+-Reliability - Software engineering promotes the development of robust software that functions consistently under various conditions, reducing system failures.
+-Efficiency: Optimizes resource usage, enabling faster processing and reducing operational costs.
+-Security: Implements best practices to safeguard software against vulnerabilities, protecting data and user privacy
+-Maintainability: Facilitates easy updates and modifications, ensuring the software can evolve with changing requirements and technologies.
+-Scalability: Ensures software systems can grow and adapt to increasing user demands without compromising performance

 Identify and describe at least three key milestones in the evolution of software engineering.